hyperledger-labs/splice/README.md

           lists `canton-open-source-20221011.tar.gz` under the
           artifacts so `20221011` is the Canton version.
        2. Bump `sdk_version` to the associated sdk snapshot version
+       3. Change a character of the `sha256` digest (e.g. "ef..." -> "0f..."), and then `cd ..` and `cd -` out of the repo,
-       3. Adjust the `sha256` digest by copying back the new hash when Nix throws an error during validation (change a digit of the hash to make it fail and then `cd ..` and `cd -` out of the repo).
+          to make the hash validation fail.
+Adjust the `sha256` digest by copying back the new hash when Nix throws an error during validation.
-14. Bump the sdk version in our own daml.yaml files via `./set-sdk.sh $sdkversion` to the same version.
+    4. Bump the sdk version in our own daml.yaml files via `./set-sdk.sh $sdkversion` to the same version.
+    5. In `shell.nix`, manually invalidate and then update the `sha256` digest as you did for `nix/canton.nix`.
 15. Create another commit, `git add -A && git commit -m"Bump Canton commit and Canton/SDK versions"`
 16. Make a PR with your changes, so CI starts churning.
 17. Test whether things compile using `sbt Test/compile`.